nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/prototyping-smart-devices.md

 ![Experimenting with LittleBits](/static/img/littlebits-light-dimming.png) <figcaption> Stephanie testing light dimming with LittleBits.</figcaption>

 It was mostly trial and error because of limited resources on integrating LittleBits with ProtoPie.
-However, it was an interesting challenge as it felt like a programming exercise e.g. logical steps and conditional states for triggering animations, considering the inputs and outputs for a process and how the inputs may produce the output.
+However, it was an interesting challenge as it felt like a programming exercise e.g. logical steps and conditional states for triggering animations considering the inputs and outputs for a process and how the inputs may produce the output.

 ![A light switch prototype for testing ProtoPie and LittleBits (off state)](/static/img/littlebits-protopie-light-off-test.png) <figcaption>A light switch prototype for testing ProtoPie and LittleBits (off state).</figcaption>

 ![A light switch prototype for testing ProtoPie and LittleBits (on state)](/static/img/littlebits-protopie-light-on-test.png) <figcaption>A light switch prototype for testing ProtoPie and LittleBits (on state).</figcaption>

-## Prototyping
+### Prototyping

 Aside from learning new tools, it was also my first experience creating animations for a UX project.
 Throughout the process, I was always testing and to keep the prototypes simple, we planned this phase into two parts:

 - Create prototypes in ProtoPie
 - Integrate LittleBits to show interactions between software and hardware

-### Creating prototypes in ProtoPie
+#### Creating prototypes in ProtoPie

 From our Ideation, we have created prototypes for the following interactions: